Shop RNIB Donate now

 Next steps

-Looking forward, RNIB strives to become a strong supporter and stakeholder in the development of accessibility in videogames, collaborating with developers, publishers, big and small across the world to make sure, regardless of what level of vision you have, you can play titles that are popular, niche or anywhere in between.
-RNIB knows that without the input of players, particularly those with first-hand experience of gaming with vision impairments, accessibility cannot improve and wishes to unite end users and developers creating the next generation of games in a transparent, ongoing exchange of information and feedback.
+RNIB aims to be a key advocate and stakeholder in advancing accessibility in video games, working with researchers to study the gamer experience, hosting discussions to shape stronger policies supporting accessible games, and collaborating closely with developers, publishers, big and small across the world to make sure, regardless of what level of vision you have, you can play titles that are popular, niche or anywhere in between.
+RNIB knows that without the input of gamers, particularly those with first-hand experience of gaming with vision impairments, accessibility cannot improve and wishes to unite end users and developers creating the next generation of games in a transparent, ongoing exchange of information and feedback.
 This will help to ensure that the features and structure everyone needs to play are present.

 Let's work together